mikeal/ipmd/README.md

 attached to each page.
 You can also follow and repost pages from other sites into your "feed."

-IPMD is like a hybrid between a blog, personal wiki, and social network like twitter or facebook.
+IPMD is like a hybrid between a blog, personal wiki, a social network like twitter or facebook, and an old fashioned *webring*.

 You can create new pages wherever you like on your site.
 These pages are published as soon as you push them to GitHub.
-You can then decide to broadcast the publishing or updated of each page to your "feed."
+You can then decide to broadcast the creation or update of any page to your "feed."

 You can also follow other IPMD sites.
 GitHub Actions will pull